What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

-“I think it’s safe to come out now,” said Natalie at the dark curtain behind the driver’s seat, “We’re almost out of the Dead Zone.”
+“I think it’s safe to come out now,” said Natalie to the dark curtain behind the driver’s seat.
+“We’re almost out of the Dead Zone.”

 Blue’s head poked out cautiously from behind the curtain.
 He froze, gazing out to the endless desert horizon that surrounded them.